Villen-Lab/pyAscore/README.md

                         provides for it.
   --zero_based ZERO_BASED
-                        Mod positions are by default assumed to be 1 based --hit_depth HIT_DEPTH
+                        Mod positions are by default assumed to be 1 based --neutral_loss_groups NEUTRAL_LOSS_GROUPS
+                        Comma separated clusters of amino acids which are expected to have a neutral loss.
+To specify that the modified versions of the amino acids should have the neutral loss, use lower case letters. e.g. 'st' vs 'ST'
+  --neutral_loss_masses NEUTRAL_LOSS_MASSES
+                        Mass of the neutral losses specified with neutral_loss_groups.Should have one mass per group.
+  --hit_depth HIT_DEPTH
                         Number of PSMS to take from each scan.
 Set to negative to always analyze all.